inoejj/Optical_Flow_animal_tracking/README.md

 # Optical Flow animal tracking

-[Optical flow](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_video/py_lucas_kanade/py_lucas_kanade.html) to classify behavior based on movement and direction.
-Optical flow can be used as a feature point in behavior tracking (supervised machine learning)
+[Optical flow](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_video/py_lucas_kanade/py_lucas_kanade.html) is used to classify behavior based on movement and direction.
+Optical flow can be used as a feature point in supervised machine learning.

 ![Opticalflow Demo](images/opticalflow.gif)